pkarsy/sshportfw/README.md

 ## ssh tip : Security tokens, Yubikey, Solokey, GNUK
 Tokens such as [YubikeyTODO](https://www.yubico.com/) or [GNUK](http://www.fsij.org/category/gnuk.html) SOLOKEY can offer levels of security and trust not conceivable with key files.
 The private key is stored on the hardware token and the token is designed to perform specific cryptographic operations with it, but never allow the key to escape out of the device.
 Note that dropbear SSH server (used by OpenWRT) cannot handle FIDO(YbikeyTODO Solokey) private keys (those with -sk suffix).
 You have to install and configure the OpenSSH server for this purpose.
 GNUK uses normal ssh keys but it is somewhat difficult to build the hardware and configure the system.

-## Other platforms
+### Other platforms
 The program is pure Go(golang) and is trivial to compile (and cross compile) for any supported platform.
 It is only tested on Linux however.
 If you can run the application successfully on mac or windows send me the instructions to include in this document.

-## Alternative solutions to port forwarding
+### Alternative solutions
 No need to read all this, just for completeness.
 The (many) problems with the alternative solutions are the reason sshportfw was created.

-### Solution 1. plain ssh with forwarding rules in ~/.ssh/config or directly on command line
+### Solution 1 : plain ssh with forwarding rules in ~/.ssh/config or directly on command line
-This is the method I used for a lot of time, however if there are a lot of rules, easily the manual process becomes very boring and sometimes time consuming and error prone.
+This is the method I used for a lot of time, however if there are a lot of rules, the manual process becomes time consuming and error prone.

-### Alternative solution 1.
-VPN (Not the anonymizing providers but self hosted mesh VPNs)
+### Solution 2 : VPN (Not the anonymizing providers but self hosted mesh VPNs)
 I tried [Zerotier](https://www.zerotier.com/)](https://www.zerotier.com/) and [Nebula](https://github.com/slackhq/nebula).
 For complex setups with multiple internal (NAT) network docker instances or virtual machines,  VPN probably is the way to go.

 There are many downsides, however :